Seaquaria

 0

-Bringing the Ocean into Schools and Schools to the Ocean!
-Seaquaria Ocean Education is an initiative of World Fisheries Trust, a registered Canadian charity dedicated to the equitable and sustainable use and conservation of aquatic biodiversity.
+Seaquaria Ocean Education is a division of World Fisheries Trust, a registered Canadian charity dedicated to the equitable and sustainable use and conservation of aquatic biodiversity.

 Seaquaria Ocean Education acknowledges and respects the Lekwungen-speaking Peoples on whose traditional and unceded territories we work and the Songhees, Esquimalt, T’Sou-ke, WSANEC and other First Nations peoples whose historical relationships with the land continue to this day.